AdelMej/holbertonschool-web_front_end/html_advanced/README.md

-# a repo for learning about html
+# A repo for learning about html

 - balise
 - header
 - content